 Ground-disturbing activities for future buildout of the Specific Plan Area have the potential to directly impact these significant prehistoric archaeological resources and TCRs.
 The conceptual site design and layout of the Specific Plan Area have been designed to integrate and retain the known cultural resources and culturally sensitive areas in designated open space land, which would avoid disturbance to identified resources to the extent feasible.
 Additionally, Mitigation Measures CR/mm-1.1 through CR/mm-1.4 have been included to further ensure avoidance of known cultural resource sites.
 TCRs, and culturally sensitive areas present within the Specific Plan Area, as well as protection of potentially unknown cultural resources, including human remains.
 Based on consultation with the ytt and NCTC, Mitigation Measures TCR/mm-1.1 and TCR/mm-1.2 have also been included to ensure protection of TCRs in accordance with AB 52.
+Additionally, based on consultation with the vtt and NCTC, an arborglyph survey of oak trees onsite was completed in July-August 2023; results were negative.
 Implementation of the identified mitigation measures would ensure avoidance and minimization of impacts to known and unknown TCRs.
 The project would also be required to comply with HSC Section 7050.5, LUO Section 22.10.040, and PRC Sections 5097.94, 5097.98, and 5097.99 related to inadvertent discovery of unidentified human remains.
 Compliance with these regulations would ensure protection of previously unidentified human remains if encountered during project construction.
 Based on the proposed site design, implementation of identified mitigation measures, and required compliance with state and local regulations, future buildout of the project site would not result in substantial adverse change in the significance of known or unknown TCRs within the Specific Plan Area.
 Therefore, impacts would be less than significant with mitigation.